-J-1 exchange visitors subject to the 212e 2-year Home Country Residence Requirement may be able to obtain a waiver of the requirement by applying to the Waiver Review Division (WRD) of the U.S. Department of State (DOS).
+J-1 exchange visitors who are subject to the 212e 2-year Home Country Residence Requirement may be able to obtain a waiver of the requirement by applying to the Waiver Review Division (WRD) of the U.S. Department of State (DOS).

 There are different types of waivers* depending on how you are subject to the residency requirement.
 The most common option for obtaining a waiver is via a “No Objection Statement.”

-At present, waiver applications are taking more than eight months to receive final approval from USCIS .
+At present, waiver applications are taking more than eight months to receive final approval from USCIS.

 The WRD will make a recommendation to U.S. Citizenship and Immigration Service (USCIS) for or against the waiver.
 USCIS makes the final decision, although in most cases it accepts the WRD’s recommendation.